-where $v=246$ GeV.
-We have taken the vevs; $\omega_1,\omega_2 \ll v$, keeping in mind the $\rho$-parameter constraint.
-There are two ways in which one can achieve this requirement theoretically.
-One can assume $|\mu_k| \ll v$ \cite{Grimus:1999fz,Chaudhuri:2016rwo} or $b \gg v^2 $ \cite{Ma:1998dx}.
-For considering two triplet scalars, there lies an extra possibility of getting at least one CP-violating phase, which arises via a relative phase between the triplets \cite{Ma:1998dx}.
+All parameters in the scalar potential are real except $\mu_k$, which is in general complex.
+The vev, $v$ can be chosen to be real by performing a global $U(1)$ transformation but there is no second global transformation that can make $\omega_{1(2)}$ real.
+For studying phenomenology related to CP violation and working with two triplet scalars, there lies an extra possibility of getting at least one CP-violating phase, which arises via a relative phase between the triplets \cite{Ma:1998dx}.
 For that purpose, any of the two scalar triplets is made to have a complex vev.
 Let it be the scalar triplet, $\Delta_1$.
-Consequently, the coefficient of the corresponding trilinear term in the scalar potential is also considered to be complex,
+The coefficient of the corresponding trilinear term in the scalar potential is also complex, so one can write,